Bayesian experimental design without posterior calculations: an adversarial approach: Theory: decision theory approach

 \paragraph{Lack of reparameterisation invariance}

-The optimum of $\mathcal{J}_{\text{FIG}}(\tau)$ can change under a reparameterisation of $\theta$.
-We illustrate this with a simple example in Section \ref{sec:illustration}.
+The optimum of $\mathcal{J}_{\text{FIG}}(\tau)$ can change under a reparameterisation of $\theta$: see Section \ref{sec:illustration} for a simple illustration.
 This property is undesirable as the optimal design is affected by the seemingly irrelevant choice of what parameterisation is used.
 In contrast, the design optimising expected Shannon information gain is reparameterisation invariant.